Quick Answer

 I've been working in localization for about eight years.
 I remember when "automation" meant regex scripts that found hardcoded strings.
 I remember when machine translation was a punchline.
 I remember when the workflow was: developer writes English, waits two weeks for translations, ships.

 Then in early 2025, something shifted.
 I was working late, debugging a localization issue, when my Claude Code setup did something I didn't ask for.
-I had mentioned in chat that the German translations looked wrong, and Claude—without being prompted—checked the translation memory, found the inconsistency, proposed corrections, and offered to push them to our TMS.
+I had mentioned in chat that the German translations looked wrong, and Claude, without any prompting, checked the translation memory, found the inconsistency, proposed corrections, and offered to push them to our TMS.

 It didn't just suggest.
 It offered to act.